 It takes one incident for end users to immediately contact and overwhelm your support staff—chaos everyone tries to avoid!
-Offline mode quickly informs existing end users they may encounter unavailable features during planned maintenance, a connectivity issue, or an outage.
+Offline mode quickly informs end users they may encounter unavailable features during planned maintenance, a connectivity issue, or an outage.
 Proactiveness goes a long way, and Offline mode prepares end users for their digital experience should your institution or NetTeller go offline.

 Enable, change, or confirm permission